jackindisguise/final-fantasy-vii-catalog/deck/README.md

 ---
 This is a copy of the deck matching the current version.

+`autoreplace.txt`
+These are common incorrect auto-generated readings for words.

+So far it's just names.

 `autoreplace.md`
 ---
-These are common incorrect auto-generated readings for words, with the correct readings to replace them with.

-So far it's just names.
+Same as above.
+Just in markdown for easier reading on the web.